List of Coronation Street characters introduced in 1980: Arnold Swain

 As Emily was religious, she was worried about Arnold's intention to marry in a Registry Office and not a church.
 The matter was settled with a coin toss, which Arnold won.
 They got married on 10 September, with best man George Turner getting Arnold drunk the night before, and went on their honeymoon in Newport - at the same hotel where Arnold had taken Margaret.
 Arnold then began making plans for the future.
-He firstly insisted that Deirdre and her daughter Tracy vacate No.3 so that he and Emily could have their privacy - but his plans didn't stop there; he thought they could do better than Coronation Street and started trying to persuade Emily to move to a country cottage.
-Emily wasn't convinced but Arnold started telling the neighbours that they were moving, fobbing Emily off by telling her that she would eventually change her mind.
+He firstly insisted that Deirdre and her daughter Tracy vacate No.3 so that he and Emily could have their privacy - but his plans did not stop there; he thought they could do better than Coronation Street and started trying to persuade Emily to move to a country cottage.
+Emily was not convinced but Arnold started telling the neighbours that they were moving, fobbing Emily off by telling her that she would eventually change her mind.

 In October, Arnold was involved in a dispute with builder Len Fairclough when Len fitted a door at No.3 which hurt Emily when she put her hand through the glass, which resulted in her having six stitches in her hand.
 Arnold confronted Len in the Rovers, threatening to sue him, but decided to settle for not paying him for the work.
 Len offered to repair the door if Arnold paid the initial fee.
 With Arnold still refusing, Emily paid the bill herself, but let Arnold believe that Len had repaired it himself for free.
 He was furious to learn the truth.

 The truth about Arnold's previous marriage finally came out in December.
 When Arnold had to go Birmingham on business, Emily looked after the shop.
 She was behind the counter when an insurance man called asking her to tell Arnold that Mrs Swain wanted to finish her policy.
 Emily confirmed that this was referring to his wife, who was very much alive.
 On Arnold's return, Emily showed him the insurance form and questioned him.
 Arnold explained that Margaret was dead to him, and that she was never a consideration when he married Emily.
-Arnold broke down when Emily told him to leave as he wasn't her husband; he was a bigamist.
+Arnold broke down when Emily told him to leave as he was not her husband; he was a bigamist.
 Arnold then walked out of Emily's life.